samhattangady/mulki/content/chapter5.md

 part in activities often led to me learning a lot more than I otherwise would have.

+Over time, I learnt how to read the tide, and got to know which areas to avoid in low tide, so that our kayaks do not get beached.
+I learnt how to keep large groups of people bunched together, even when there are the overenthusiastic and the struggling.
+I learnt how to hande a father whose kids kept getting stuck, and how to ensure that he doesn't get stuck as well.
+Learnings across fields and verticals, but still earned through a dedication to do my job well.

-There is a concept called _Karma Yoga_ in Hinduism.
-Several other religions also share similar ideas in their own modified ways, but the basic concept remains the same.
+There is a concept in several religions.
+Hinduism calls it _Karma Yoga_, while other religions have other names.
+The names are different, but the nugget of wisdom is the same.
 It talks about how one of the purest forms of prayer is doing your assigned tasks with complete sincerity.

 I really felt that this was one of the most meaningful learning that I